openthread/ot-docs/site/en/reference/cli/concepts/coap.md

 ## Example of CoAP server and client command usage

-This example use basic CLI commands to start a CoAP server and client, create a test resource on the CoAP server, and have the CoAP client interact with the resource.
+This example uses basic CLI commands to start a CoAP server and client, create a test resource on the CoAP server, and have the CoAP client interact with the resource.
 Sample data are used for illustrative purposes.